thunknyc/i7t/README.md

 ## Using I7t

-Clone this repository.
+Clone this repository and cd to its root directory.
 Run `chibi-scheme`.
-Perform a `(load "i7t.scm")`.
+Evaluate `(import (scheme red) (thunknyc i7t))`.
 The following procedures of interest will now be available to you:

 * `parse-i7t source [index]`: Parse and return a single I7t object from the source (a string or `(chibi parse)` parse stream) at `index` or at the beginning if not specified.
 * `translate-i7t form`: Translate the I7t object into a Scheme S-expression suitable for evaluation.
 * `read-file-i7t filename`: Exhaustively parse file with name `filename` and return a list of I7t objects.
 * `expand-file-i7t filename`: Read I7t all expressions in `filename`
   and return a list of translated S-expressions.
 * `load-i7t filename`: Expand `filename` and evaluate each translated S-expression.

 ## Goals of I7t

 * Implement a reader that can be used as the basis of language development
 * Design and implement a series of special forms that allow Scheme to be written with the benefits of the enhanced reader.
 * Strongly embrace R7RS and bake Scheme Red (and Tangerine and Orange and...) types into the langue.
 * Prefer immutability wherever possible
 * Provide a protocol-like facility (and use it pervasively e.g. by supporting application of any object that supports a hypothetical appliable protocol.
 * Maintain compatibility with Scheme code i.e. Scheme->I7t and I7t->Scheme
   procedure applications should Just Work.